walialam015/itwp-lut-weekly-exercise/README.md

-# ITWP LUT Weekly Exercises
+# ITWP (Introduction to Web Programming) LUT Weekly Exercises

 This repository contains my weekly exercises for the ITWP LUT course.
 It includes HTML, CSS, and JavaScript projects.